PHPMailer/PHPMailer/README.md

 - PHPMailer was originally written in 2001 by Brent R. Matzelle as a [SourceForge project](http://sourceforge.net/projects/phpmailer/).
 - Marcus Bointon (coolbru on SF) and Andy Prevost (codeworxtech) took over the project in 2004.
 - The project became an [Apache incubator project on Google Code](https://code.google.com/a/apache-extras.org/p/phpmailer/) in 2010, managed by Jim Jagielski
-- Marcus maintains a [GitHub repository](https://github.com/Synchro/PHPMailer) that's kept in sync with the Google Code project as far as is practical.
+- Marcus maintains this [GitHub repository](https://github.com/Synchro/PHPMailer) that's kept in sync with the Google Code project as far as is practical.